picocomputer/picocomputer.github.io/_sources/hardware.rst.txt

 Buying a Picocomputer
 ---------------------

-I do not sell hardware at this time and have no immediate plans to do so.
-Instead, I provide design files that have been tested so that all you need to do is upload them to a factory and pay to have it made.

-There are no affilate links here.
+You will need to place two orders.
+First, for the Printed Circuit Board.
+Second, for the electronic components.
+Some PCB factories will do the soldering for you, but you'll still need to order the ICs and plug them into sockets.

+I have circuit boards in a `Tindie store <https://www.tindie.com/stores/rumbledethumps/>`_ that ships to the United States.
+International shipping is either too slow or too much when compared to getting boards made locally or in China.

 To financially support this open source project, consider joining `Patreon <https://www.patreon.com/rumbledethumps>`_ or give a Super Thanks on any of my YouTube Videos.

-Even better than money would be pull requests for the many `unfinished features <https://github.com/picocomputer/rp6502/issues>`_ or `this documentation <https://github.com/picocomputer/picocomputer.github.io>`_.

 Step 1.
 Watch the Videos
 ========================